Kevin Spacey Now Under Investigation For 6 Sexual Assault Claims In London As 3 More Men Come Forward

 As was the case with the Scotland Yard investigations, the officers from the Child Abuse and Sexual Offences Command have been brought in for the three additional cases.

 TMZ reported that during 2004-2015, the Se7en actor served as an artistic director for The Old Vic theater in London, which is how these U.K. sexual assault claims came to be.
-The theater itself has received more than 20 accusations against Spacey—urging those with claims to go directly to the authorities.
+The theater itself has received more than 20 accusations against Spacey — urging those with claims to go directly to the authorities.

 News of the three new men coming forward comes just as the Inquisitr recently reported that the Pay It Forward actor’s former L.A.
-Confidential co-star, Guy Pearce, recently revealed that Spacey got “handsy” with him whilst filming the Oscar-winning movie.
-Pearce claimed that he was thankful that he was 29-years-old at the time instead of 14-years-old.
+Confidential co-star, Guy Pearce, recently revealed that Spacey got “handsy” with him while filming the Oscar-winning movie.
+Pearce claimed that he was thankful that he was 29 years old at the time instead of 14 years old.

-Pearce of course was alluding to Broadway actor, Anthony Rapp, who accused the Superman Returns actor of sexual assault when he was a mere child of 14 and Spacey was 26.
-Although Spacey didn’t deny the allegation when it came out, he claimed to not remember, but nonetheless apologized for what was in his view, “deeply inappropriate, drunken behavior”.
-He further tried to alleviate the situation by choosing that particular time to come out as being gay, for which the LGBTQ community harshly criticized him for.
+Pearce of course was alluding to Broadway actor Anthony Rapp, who accused the Superman Returns actor of sexual assault when he was a mere child of 14 and Spacey was 26.
+Although Spacey didn’t deny the allegation when it came out, he claimed to not remember, but nonetheless apologized for what was in his view “deeply inappropriate, drunken behavior.”
+He further tried to alleviate the situation by choosing that particular time to come out as being gay, for which the LGBTQ community harshly criticized him.

 Scotland Yard is investigating three new sexual assault allegations against Kevin Spacey, dating as far back as 1996 https://t.co/7qa5gVuGlj pic.twitter.com/9HYzZFQlUM